 Joy: I think that’s up to the women.
-I have a very different viewpoint on that.
+Honestly, I have a very different viewpoint on that.
 I think part of the problem is you don’t get to play the victim card, you simply have to go after what you really want and just don’t take no for an answer.
 I never walk into a room and think to myself I’m the girl so I’m not going to get x – I go into it thinking I’m going to get what I want.
-I think you have to adopt that mentality.
+You have to adopt that mentality.

 This is from a Stanford study: if a woman is going after something, whether it be venture capital or a promotion inside of a company, 80%+ of women will not even apply or go out and ask unless they believe they meet 100% of the qualifications.
 Do you know what that number is for men?
 Less than 10%.
 Guys just go for it.
 So you have to change the mentality.
 Don’t wear that chip on your shoulder – just go after what you want.
 If you don’t know all the answers, that’s ok, you’ll figure it out.

 At the end of the day, female founders give a significantly higher rate of return to their investors than male founders do.

 Michael: Can you speculate as to why that is?